How to Deal with Difficult Housemates

 To sort this out, the slob needs to be told they are a slob.
 Embarrass them in front of your other housemates, clean up everything else except their dishes and their mess, and then draw attention to that stench coming from their room.
 However, this could result in a big fat FAIL when it comes to the inspection, so be careful how far you take it!

-If the first approach fails, then there is no other way to deal with the slob other than to nag at them, a lot!
+If the first approach fails, create a cleaning rota to ensure everyone's pulling their weight.
+If the slob doesn't follow your carefully crafted rota, then there is no other way to deal with them other than to nag at them, a lot!
 Yes, you’ll become the nagger for a good few days, but the end result will be a spotless, pest-free house.
 Result!

 The sloppy partner